A resilient zero-carbon energy system where every organization has a viable, expedient, and cost-effective pathway to renewable energy.

 Who We Are

-The Renewable Energy Buyers Alliance (REBA) is a membership association for businesses and organizations seeking to procure renewable energy across the United States.
+The Renewable Energy Buyers Alliance (REBA) is a membership association for large-scale energy buyers seeking to procure renewable energy across the U.S. Today, our membership of over 200, includes stakeholders from across the commercial and industrial sector, non-profit organizations, as well as energy providers and service providers.

 “REBA offers a very streamlined way to affect the change we want to see in the marketplace—which is increasing and scaling the number of organizations that are procuring renewable energy.
 REBA's new structure will help accelerate that growth and bring more corporate buyers into the fold—providing more education and more collaboration.”